Joseph R. Dodson and Mattie Mae Motl, Conquerors Not Captives: Reframing Romans 7 for the Christian Life

 • 16:1–27 Closing

 Following these questions for reflection is “for further reading.”
-In the introductory chapters, these are divided into “highly accessible commentaries and books,” midlevel commentaries and books,” and “technical commentaries and books.”
-These bibliographies will be helpful for students who wish to work more deeply on the book of Romans.
+The introductory chapters are divided into “highly accessible commentaries and books,” midlevel commentaries and books,” and “technical commentaries and books.”
+These bibliographies will be helpful for students who wish to work more deeply on the Book of Romans.

 Conclusion.
 Gorman’s commentary on Romans is a pleasure to read and will serve pastors and teachers well as they prepare to present Paul’s dense theology to their congregations.
 If you are planning to preach through the book of Romans, buy this commentary.